 Closer to Home

-In addition to my extensive experience in foreign fields, I also had the experience the 32nd Ward required to manage a community’s needs at the local level.
+In addition to my extensive experience in foreign fields, I also have the experience the 32nd Ward requires to manage a community’s needs at the local level and citywide.

-I also worked briefly as a city administrator with a new Mayor and Council in Berwyn, IL.
+I worked briefly as a city administrator in Berwyn, Illinois.
 As Berwyn’s city administrator, I helped introduce fiscal responsibility, saving the city millions of dollars; increased the value and quality of first responders by funding needed improvements; and improved the city administration so that it is more efficient, more effective, and more responsive to the needs of its residents.

 As 32nd Ward Alderman in the City of Chicago, I work on several City Council Committees.
 I am working with citizens, neighborhood and business organizations, our neighboring aldermen and the mayor to improve the 32nd Ward and the City of Chicago by finding solutions to the issues we all face and by providing the best city services possible.